afsunday/podtable/README.md

 * `priority`
 * `method`

-The `keepCell` which is used to specify an array of cells to keep and also note the first cell for the table rows with an index of `0` will not be hidden by default.
+The `keepCell` which is an array of cells index that wont be hidden.
+Also note the first cell for the table rows with an index of `0` will not be hidden by default.

 ```js
 new Podtable('#table', {